miso-lims/miso-lims/docs/admin/compose-installation-guide.md

 This environment:

-* mounts the database, MISO logs, and MISO files from the local filesystem.
-We made the directories `db`, `logs` and `files` to bind to.
+* mounts the database and MISO files from the local filesystem.
+We made the directories `db` and `files` to bind to.
 * has site-specific migrations in `V9000__institution-custom.sql`
 * overrides `miso.properties`.
 * has SSL encryption for HTTPS (`ssl.conf` and `.ssl_password`) and